 - Please describe what aspects of your life experiences, interests and character would help you make a distinctive contribution as an undergraduate to Stanford University.
 (100 to 250 words)

 When Do Stanford Transfer Decisions Come Out?

-Stanford transfer decisions come out by Mid-May.
+Transfer decisions come out by mid-May.

 Final Thoughts – Stanford Transfer Acceptance Rate

 In a typical year, only 1 in 100 or 2 in 100 Stanford transfer applicants will be successful.
 It’s important to face these odds with a realistic mindset, as that will drive your other decision-making.
-For example, if you are someone intent on leaving your current school, you will want to apply to a number of a “safety” and “target” schools in addition to Stanford.
+For example, if you are someone intent on leaving your current school, you will want to apply to a number of “safety” and “target” schools in addition to Stanford.
 In reality, Stanford is a “reach” for every student—even those with perfect grades and test scores.
 However, we don’t want you to interpret having a “realistic” mindset as being synonymous with a “negative” mindset.
 After all, 50 or so applicants each year are ultimately successful.
 If you have strong credentials, there is nothing wrong with putting maximum effort into your application and multitude of essays.
-College Transitions has indeed worked with students who have successfully earned admission to Stanford as a transfer applicant.
+College Transitions has indeed worked with students who have successfully earned admission to Stanford as transfer applicants.

 If you are looking for information on how to apply to Stanford as a first-year student, you may find the following blogs to be of interest:

 Those searching for application info on other institutions may wish to visit our Dataverse pages: